wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

     ===>      16         -- definition of (*)
     ```

-    However, what really happens is that the expression 2+2 named by the variable x is only computed once.
+    However, what really happens is that the expression `2+2` named by the variable `x` is only computed once.
-    The result of the evaluation is then shared between the two occurrences of x inside square.
+    The result of the evaluation is then shared between the two occurrences of `x`.

     ```text
     square (2+2)